 This section provides information on several commonly used ODLs with either existing (registered) or suggested MIME media types.

+3D Manufacturing Format (3MF)

+3MF [3MF] is a freely-available format based on the Open Packaging Conventions that provides geometry, material, and texture information necessary to support a wide variety of 3D printers.
+Materials can be named and composed within the geometry, facilitating multiple material support in coordination with a Job Ticket.

+The suggested (but not registered) MIME media type is "model/3mf".

 Additive Manufacturing Format (AMF)

 AMF [ISO52915] is a relatively new format that was designed as a replacement for the Standard Tessellation Language (STL).
 Its use has been hampered by the lack of a freely-available specification, but has several advantages over STL including: